leighseverson/countyweather/README.md

 | tmax      | maximum temperature | degrees Celsius | 57 degrees C         |
 | tmin      | minumum temperature | degrees Celsius | -62 degrees C        |

-\[We'll want to add a note that tmax, tmin, and prcp were originally in tenths of units, and are listed as such in NOAA documentation, but that we're converting those to regular units within this package.\]
+\[We'll need to explain more about these most extreme values.
+Where did we find them?
+Are they for the US or worldwide?\]

 The daily weather function defaults to pull these five core weather variables.
-However, there are several additional, non-core variables available (for example, `ACMC` gives the "average cloudiness midnight to midnight from 30-second ceilometer data (percent))."
-The complete list of available weather variables can be found under 'element' from the GHCND's [readme file](http://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).
+However, there are several additional, non-core variables available (for example, `ACMC` gives the "average cloudiness midnight to midnight from 30-second ceilometer data (percent)"").
+The complete list of available weather variables can be found in the 'element' section in the GHCND's [readme file](http://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) provided by NOAA.

 While the datasets resulting from functions in this package return a cleaned and aggregated dataset, this journal article by Menne et al. (2012) gives more information aboout the raw data in the GHCND database \[let's figure out how to use citations in the vignette and do a citation for this\]: